StephenMulingwa/Group_Project/README.md

 This is a visualization that portrays seasonal trends in Worldwide Box office revenue.
 ![image](https://github.com/StephenMulingwa/Group_Project/blob/aeb221ecb9e53bba8f3a1aa84e038ad40d5fce73/WhatsApp%20Image%202024-10-29%20at%2022.45.08.jpeg)

 The line plot above compares worldwide gross earnings over time from January to Dece,mber.
 The worldwide gross tends to be high between May, June, July, November and December.
+While having very low gross in January to April, August, and October.
+Thus our company could take opportunity and release movies in the high profitable months.